auth0/docs/articles/tokens.md

 This document is designed to clarify and disambiguate the numerous types of tokens referenced in Auth0 documentation, what each is used for and how to use it.

-First there are a couple different classes of tokens (Need better description) JWT - self contained
+First there are a couple different categories of tokens

-Opaque token with identifier(s) that tie to information in a server’s persistent storage
+* JSON Web Tokens (JWT) - These are tokens that conform to the JSON Web Token standard and contain information about an identity.
+They are self-contained in that it is not necessary for the recipient to call a server to validate the token.
+* Opaque tokens - Opaque tokens are tokens in a proprietary format that typically contain some identifier to information in a server’s persistent storage.
+To validate an opaque token, the recipient of the token needs to call the server that issued the token.

 There are six primary tokens used in Auth0's token based authentication scenarios and referenced in Auth0 documentation.

 * The Auth0 id_token
-* The Auth0 access_token (Auth0 APIv1 token?)
+* The Auth0 access_token (Auth0 APIv1 token)
 * Identity Provider access tokens from other providers
-* The refresh token
+* The Auth0 refresh token
-* A Delegation token -
+* A Delegation token
-* The Auth0 APIv2 Token -
+* The Auth0 APIv2 Token

-In the logs file, (authN via SAML connection) I’m seeing an entry for “exchange” and it says exchange of “authorization code for access token” - Is the “authorization code” that is referenced there yet another “token”?
+(Editing question: In the logs file, (authN via SAML connection) there is an entry for “exchange” and it says exchange of “authorization code for access token” - Is the “authorization code” that is referenced there yet another “token” that should be documented here?)

 ### id_token (JWT)

 The Auth0 `id_token` is a token in JSON Web Token (JWT) format, which provides a mechanism for transferring claims about a user from Identity Providers, who are authoritative sources of such information, to other relying parties, such as websites or web services, also known as service providers, who need such information.
 The claims included in a JWT can be basic profile attributes such as a name or email address as well as security information such as a group membership or the support plan a user is entitled to use.

 ### Auth0 access token
-The Auth0 access token is a random, opaque string and was used to call portions of the Auth0 APIv1 and the /userinfo endpoint within the Auth0 Authentication API.  (clarify which API - you can’t call apiv2 with access token .
-We often say “API” but there are 3!.
-APIv1 explorer page calls it “Auth0 API”.
-APIv2 explorer page has no title at all.
-Authentication API explorer calls it “Authentication API”.
-The term “Management API”  is a good name but does not seem to be used anywhere.
+The Auth0 access token is a random, opaque string and was used to call portions of the Auth0 Management API ( APIv1) and the /userinfo endpoint within the Auth0 Authentication API.

-To update app_metadata - have to use apiv2 access token (which is also a JWT) apiv2 - must use apiv2 token.
-The access token from authN can’t be used for apiv2. id_token can be used for some parts of user profile, namely read profile for the id in id_token or or update the user_metadata subset of your own profile.
-The authN access token can be used for apiv1 or some endpoints in authN api.

 ### Identity Provider access tokens
 When a user authenticates via Auth0 with another social provider's authentication service, such as Facebook or LinkedIn, the social provider will return an access token that can be used by the client program to call that social provider's API.